 Some say silence is golden, and those who’ve used noise-canceling headphones are bound to agree.
 Brands like Bose and Sony have been putting out products for years, but among the newest noise-canceling options are the wireless Microsoft Surface headphones.
-If you’re seeking silence, head over to Amazon to pick up a pair now at a deeply discounted price of $250 — down from $350.
+If you’re seeking silence, head over to Amazon to of $250 — down from $350.

 The Microsoft Surface series is well-known for its smart, sleek tablets and 2-in-1s but the Surface headphones are the company’s first foray into the noise-canceling audio world.
 At first look, the headphones look the part, with an ergonomic ear cup design and muted grey finish.
 First listen, though, is what counts with headphones, and Microsoft doesn’t disappoint here.
 Adjustable active noise cancellation technology puts you in control of your sound, letting you hear only some noise (for walking busy city streets safely) or no noise at all (for drowning the whole world out).
 On-ear dials allow for easily adjustable music volume and noise cancellation with a simple spin of the finger.
 Omnisonic Audio provides a crystal-clear listening experience, and the Surface headphones’ lightweight, breathable design means you might not even remember they’re on your ears.